LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 spy_vars_gtk.c:
 --- changed to be able to toggle vars windows (one, the other, both , both close) by clicking the button.
 --- added messages to statusbar when window toggled
+--- made integer window toggle from symbol names to variable names when section display window button is toggled.
+--- added colours to variables to diffientiate between in,out and internal variables
+--- if the number of words defined is less then number of words normally displayed the window adjusts
+--- displays 15 word variables now.

 symbols_gtk.c:
 --- changed to show HAL signals in comment slot
 --- added messages to statusbar when window toggled